 China’s first privately owned courier service, Yuantong’s base is in Shanghai and they currently have 23 planes in operation.

 A relative newcomer compared to the others, Zhongtong was founded in 2002 and combines delivery with other services such as logistics, e-commerce, and printing.

 City-dweller have easy access to outlets, but those living in the countryside may find it harder to obtain reliable service from Zhongtong.

 Established in 1993, Shentong made news earlier this year when a video was released displaying their use of automated bots to sort through inventory.

 While Shentong have expanded their coverage over the past few years—with particular emphasis in Shanghai, Jiangsu, and Zhejiang—the general standard is still deemed to be lower than the other ones mentioned here.

 Yunda was founded in 1999 by the younger brother of Shentong’s founder.
 In 2013, Yunda opened up international development alongside their domestic operations.

 The main advantage of going with Yunda is saving money.
-However, although Yunda services are generally cheaper than their competitors, they have a reputation for delays in delivery and poor customer service.
+However, although Yunda services are generally cheaper than their competitors, they have a reputation for delays and poor customer service.

-You may be more familiar with Jingdong as one of the top online retailers in China but they also run their own courier service.
-However, this is only available if consumers buy through Jingdong themselves; even then, not all products are applicable.
+You may be more familiar with Jingdong as one of the top online retailers in China, but they also run their own courier service.
+However, this is only available if consumers buy through Jingdong itself; even then, not all products are applicable.

-On the plus side, Jingdong is extremely reliable and it is also possible to specify a specific time period for receiving the goods.
+On the plus side, Jingdong is extremely reliable, and it is possible to specify a time period for receiving the goods.